voidstar78/DestinyHunter/README.md

 Some more tips:

-- Your number of arrows and remaining HEALTH is along the bottom of the STAGE map.
+- Your number of ARROWS (up arrow) and remaining HEALTH (heart) is along the bottom of the STAGE map.

 - CHALLENGES can attack you up to "two spaces" away, so you do want to evade them (CHALLENGES will chase you, depending on your STEALTH attributes).